Master the language of search engine optimisation with Australia’s most comprehensive SEO glossary

 NoFollow

-A link attribute that instructs search engines not to follow a link, preventing it from passing link equity to the destination page.
+A link attribute that instructs search engines not to follow or crawl a link.
+This prevents it from passing link equity to the destination page.

 NoIndex

-A meta tag or directive used to prevent a page from being indexed by search engines, keeping it out of search results.
+A meta tag or directive used to prevent a page from being crawled by search engines.
+Ensuring the page is kept out of search results.

 O